apache/nuttx/boards/arm/lpc54xx/lpcxpresso-lpc54628/README.txt

   2018-10-22:  Dave Marples recently fixed the LPC43 version of the USB
     device controller driver.
 That driver is a clone from the LPC54 USB DCD.
 I have backported Dave's changes to the LPC54 DCD.
-Unfortunately, it did not fixe the problem.
+Unfortunately, it did not fix the problem.
 Then I discovered this errata for the LPC54:

       For the 4-bit mode to work successfully, four otherwise unused upper data bits (SD_D[4] to SD_D[7]) must be functionally assigned to GPIO